Japan Airlines counts losses from wrecked Tokyo plane | Business

 Japan Transport Safety Board (JTSB) is leading the safety investigation, and has been joined by 14 overseas investigators from Airbus, French and British authorities as well as one representative from the jet's engine maker Rolls Royce, a JTSB official said.
 Police are conducting their own investigation in parallel, the official said.
 BIG LOSSES

-Japan Airlines (JAL) estimated on Thursday the disaster would result in an operating loss of about 15 billion yen ($105 million).
-The loss of the aircraft will be covered by insurance, the company said, adding it was assessing the impact on its earnings forecast for the financial year ending March 31.
+JAL estimated on Thursday the disaster would result in an operating loss of about 15 billion yen ($105 million).
+The loss of the aircraft should be covered by insurance, the company said, adding it was assessing the impact on its earnings forecast for the financial year ending March 31.
 The airline was discussing compensation individually with passengers, two of whom had pets that died in the incident, JAL officials said.

 Insurance industry sources have said U.S. insurer AIG was the lead insurer on a $130 million "all-risks" policy for the two-year-old plane that was destroyed by the fire.
 AIG declined to comment.
 It was the first-ever hull loss globally for the A350 model, according to Aviation Safety Network.
 The type, made largely from carbon composite, entered commercial service in 2015.